Loud American cancels indoor concerts during Sturgis Motorcycle Rally

 "We waited as long as we could to come to a final decision,” HomeSlice President/CEO Dean Kinney said in a press release.
 “The available evidence, while evolving, indicates to us that outdoor events appear to be safer than those conducted indoors. ...
 But we are confident this is the right answer for us at Sturgis 2020.”

-Loud American, which is on Main Street in Sturgis, also will take other COVID-19 precautions during the rally that goes from Aug.
-7 to 16, including reducing capacity, table spacing, and providing hand sanitizer available and masks, according to the press release.
+Loud American, which is on Main Street in Sturgis, also will take other COVID-19 precautions during the rally that runs from Aug.
+7 to 16, including reducing capacity, table spacing, and providing hand sanitizer and masks, according to the press release.

 The Sturgis City Council voted to continue with the rally at its June 15 meeting, although with changes: there will be no photo towers, opening ceremony or other events that typically bring large crowds together.